 Because of the Rottweiler’s long and varied history, this breed is considered one of the most intelligent today.
 In fact, nearly all experts rate the Rottweiler as being the ninth most intelligent breed.
 This placement is based on three qualifications: obedience, instinct, and adaptive intelligence.
 The Rottweiler scores highly in all areas.

 Obedience and Training

 Rottweilers are so intelligent that they can easily watch you or other dogs to pick up on commands or situations.
-Likewise, they can problem solve and learn from their own past to solve difficult problems at hand.
+Likewise, they can problem-solve and learn from their own past to solve difficult problems at hand.
 This adaptive intelligence is what really allows Rottweilers to stand out.

-Often, Rottweilers are ranked as being some of the most compassionate, cuddly, and affectionate dogs.
-Even around newcomers and children, Rottweilers warm up very quickly and beg for more attention and play time.
+Rottweilers are often ranked as being some of the most compassionate, cuddly, and affectionate dogs.
+Even around newcomers and children, Rottweilers warm up very quickly and beg for more attention and playtime.

 Their gentle demeanor extends beyond just people.
 Rottweilers have surprisingly low prey drive, which means they aren’t known to chase or hunt as much as other big dogs.
 Because of this fact, Rottweilers often get along with cats and other animals, as though they were their own species.

-Next time you see a Rottweiler, you will know that you are looking at a dog with centuries-long history.
-You can better understand Rottweilers you encounter since you now know how they were bred and what their ancestors have faced.
+Next time you see a Rottweiler, you will know that you are looking at a dog with a centuries-long history.
+You can better understand the Rottweilers you encounter since you now know how they were bred and what their ancestors have faced.

 Thanks to the Rottweilers’ long history, these dogs are gentle giants with an incredibly high IQ.
 Whether you are simply looking for a compassionate companion dog or a working dog that can figure out some hard puzzles, the Rottweiler may be the perfect choice for you.